BetterHelp Affordable Counseling

 Conversely, counseling is generally considered to be a service provided by a licensed professional to support personal or psychological concerns.
 Unlike guidance coaches, the providers offering counseling generally have a master’s or doctorate degree, clinical hours of experience, and an up-to-date license to counsel in their state.
 These professionals offer therapy, whereas those offering guidance may offer life coaching.

 Regardless of your financial situation, support may be available.
 Before making a choice, contact your primary care physician to enlist their help in finding a counselor to add to your healthcare team.
-They might be aware of programs in your community that are affordable.
+They might be aware of programs in your community that offer affordable counseling.
 Your doctor may refer you to a specialist within your budget or help you find case management to get you signed up for government benefits or health insurance.
 Many states offer complete health insurance coverage through government plans like Medicaid or Medicare to those who qualify.
 If you have a disability, a low income or are over a certain age, you might qualify for admittance to a program that can help.
 Talk to your local health services office to inquire about your eligibility for affordable in-person therapy options.

 If you have health insurance, you may consider calling your health insurer to ascertain your coverage and any limitations involved.
 You may be asked questions about your employment, your income, or if you are unemployed.
 These questions may determine the number of times you can meet with a counselor per year.
 Many workers can also offer a limited number of therapy sessions for free through their employee assistance program.